 Day 6 – Go To The Beach

-It’s time to take a drive out of Orlando to one of Florida’s stunning beaches, of which there are many to discover.
+It’s time to take a drive out of Orlando to one of the best family beaches in Florida, of which there are many to discover.
 Cocoa Beach is the most accessible and will provide the family with a good dose of sun, sea and sand to make any Florida holiday complete.
 If you want to travel a little further afield then Fort Lauderdale is one of the other places in Florida worth considering.

 Day 7 – Walt Disney World – Animal Kingdom

 Seeing as Disney has 6 theme parks to offer, it’s time to head back to explore some more of the ‘Land of the Mouse’.
 Next on our list of best places to visit in Florida would be the Animal Kingdom.
 We are huge fans of animals so our first stop would be to take a Kilimanjaro Safari in the African savannah followed more Disney animal magic and encounters around the park.

 Day 8 – Legoland Florida

 Lego is one of those timeless toys, and I think we’ve all played with it at some point.
 Legoland Florida will appeal to everyone in the family and promises for a fun day out for all so for us it’s one of the must see Florida tourist attractions.
 Legoland Florida features a fantastic water park, the new Ninjago World and special features like Knight’s Lights.
 Check the website for their special events as you might want to consider adding them to your Florida holiday planner.

 Day 9 – SeaWorld Orlando

 If you are going to Florida for a once in a lifetime holiday, then you have to add a visit to SeaWorld Orlando to your list of where to go in Florida.
 There’s so many memories to be made here with awesome rides, the chance to get up close to some amazing marine life, including okra’s and dolphins and nightly firework displays.